mxntko/SigmaClock/README.md

 # SigmaClock

-A new Flutter project containing various feature, such as clock, alarm, and stopwatch.
+A new Flutter project containing various feature, such as real time zone clock, alarm, and stopwatch.

 Team : (INFORMATICS A)
 - Mikko Ermano Liu